Arctic Research Plan 2022-2026: Implementation

 Implementation of the Arctic Research Plan is stewarded by the Principals, Staff Group, collaboration teams, and participating agencies and partners, with support from the Secretariat as funding and resources allow.

-Biennial Implementation Plan Stewardship Structure
+Implementation Plan Stewardship Structure

 Objectives: Objectives are specific research actions that advance the goals.

-Collaboration: Priority Area and Foundational Activity Collaboration Teams collaborate on and advance objectives and deliverables.
-Within these teams, the communities of practice will contribute expertise and knowledge necessary to meet the objectives and deliverables laid out in the Biennial Implementation Plan.
+Collaboration: Priority area and foundational activity collaboration teams collaborate on and advance objectives and deliverables.
+In addition to these teams, the communities of practice contribute expertise and knowledge necessary to meet the objectives and deliverables of this implementation plan.

-Integration: The Biennial Implementation Plan Integration Group will:
+Integration: The Implementation Plan Integration Group will:

-- Provide implementation updates to Staff Group.
+- Provide implementation updates to the Staff Group as necessary.

 Timeline

-Biennial Implementation Plan Reporting
+Implementation Plan Reporting